 What do I do if I think my tapes are at risk?
 Throw away any damp cardboard cases your videotapes may be stored in, preferably substitute these with plastic cases.
 Remember to make a note of any information that is written on the cases before you dispose of them.

-Our advice is to convert video to DVD as soon as possible.
+Our advice is to complete a video to DVD transfer as soon as possible.